grym01r/ttrpg-convert-cli-cleanup/README.md

 4. Shows a Progress Bar

 Displays percentage and file count while processing.
-Handy for very large files, such as the items, to make sure you're not opening up the markdown files to verify changes have been made too soon.
+Handy for very large folders, such as the items, to make sure you're not opening up the markdown files to verify changes have been made too soon.

 # Requirements